Nvidia Stock Price Prediction 2026, 2027, 2028, 2029-2030 - XS

 $‪1.30

-Launch of Blackwell platform
+Launch of the Blackwell platform

 This historical trajectory illustrates Nvidia’s transformation from a gaming GPU designer into the core supplier of global AI infrastructure, maintaining revenue growth at a pace unmatched in the semiconductor industry.